 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Ra idual ting (H dium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Child protection issues Group Members Swimming sessions will be arranged for the group's exclusive use in a clearly defined area of the pool 0 Care, sensitivity, and sensible precautions will be taken regarding changing facilities and assistance in the pool to protect young people (and safeguard leaders from allegations) 1 Confrontation with members of public All members of group, including leaders Appropriate briefing of staff on expected behaviour 0 Appropriate briefing to students on required behaviour / Code of Conduct young people will operate buddy system - each responsible for named other(s) and o young people will be briefed regarding their response if approached inappropriately by a stranger, or if they are offered anything by a stranger Weather extremes All group members, Protective clothing etc. according to time of year and weather forecast 0 (outdoor pools only) including leaders The potential novelty of swimming in extremes of weather, e.g. heavy rain or strong winds, where visibility may be obscured is to be resisted.
+Rat idual I ting (H dium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Child protection issues Group Members Swimming sessions will be arranged for the group's exclusive use in a clearly defined area of the pool Care, sensitivity, and sensible precautions will be taken regarding changing facilities and assistance in the pool to protect young people (and safeguard leaders from allegations) 0 All members of group, including leaders Appropriate briefing of staff on expected behaviour Appropriate briefing to students on required behaviour / Code of Conduct young people will operate buddy system - each responsible for named other(s) and young people will be briefed regarding their response if approached inappropriately by a stranger, or if they are offered anything by a stranger 0 All group members, including leaders Protective clothing etc. according to time of year and weather forecast The potential novelty of swimming in extremes of weather, e.g. heavy rain or strong winds, where visibility may be obscured is to be resisted.
+0